Order of Christian Initiation of Adults / Rite of Christian Initiation of Adults

 The Faith Journey

-The Rite of Initiation of Adults proceeds along the following steps:
+The Order/Rite of Initiation of Adults encounters these periods:

 Inquiry or Pre-Catechumenate